graphhopper/graphhopper/.github/CONTRIBUTING.md

 4. Make the test(s) pass.

 5. Push to your fork and [submit a pull request](https://help.github.com/articles/using-pull-requests).
-A button should appear on your fork its github page afterwards.
+A button should appear on your fork's github page afterwards.

 ## License Agreement